 Character Development involving Mulan, as she starts out as an intelligent but clumsy buffoon, warrior capable of coming up with pragmatic strategies.
 Mushu also earns himself Character Development.

-The Opening Scene sets up Shan Yu’s introduction as The Main Antagonist.
+The Opening Scene sets up Shan Yu’s introduction as The Main Antagonist, he’s pretty intimidating.

 George Takei (Sulu from Star Trek) makes a voice over cameo as one of Mulan’s ancestors.
 If you think I’m making this up, look it up for proof that I’m not lying.

 Without giving too much away, unlike Snow White or Cinderella, there is no early romance in this movie between two characters.
 Thank goodness Disney didn’t go on that route.

 Dishonorable: Honestly, I couldn’t find anything wrong with this film.
 I’ll have to give it an Extra Point for The Cast & Crew for making this film as flawless as possible.

 In my opinion, Mulan is one of Disney’s best animated films of all time.
 If you have nothing else to do, I strongly recommend this movie.
 If you have a daughter or granddaughter, they’re gonna enjoy this movie just like Wonder Woman, because they can finally look up to a strong female character who doesn’t always have to be saved in a fortress from a dangerous creature.
 Bravo Disney for coming up with a female character who’s not a damsel-in-distress that doesn’t belong in The Department Of Redundancy.